jackperlo/rust_y_stuffs/README.md

 # rust_y_stuffs
-Just a pleasant repo in which I will store all my projects developed in Rust while studying it at Politecnico of Turin.
+Just a pleasant repo in which I store all my projects developed in Rust while studying it at Politecnico of Turin.
 Enjoy